chidiwilliams/mongo-elastic/README.md

-# mongo-elastic
+# mongo-elastic-sync

-Stream Mongo to Elasticsearch. mongo-elastic syncs data from MongoDB to Elasticsearch and then tails the MongoDB change stream.
+Stream Mongo to Elasticsearch. mongo-elastic-sync syncs data from MongoDB to Elasticsearch and then tails the MongoDB change stream.

 ## Target